PDAL/PDAL/doc/tutorial/las.rst

 .. warning::

+    LAS versions prior to 1.4 only support VLRs of at most 64K of information.
-    VLRs only support storing 64K of information, and it is possible, though improbable that the metadata or pipeline stored in the VLRs will not fit in that space.
-For LAS 1.4 data, an EVLR would be used, but versions less than 1.4 do not have that option.
+    It is possible, though improbable, that the metadata or pipeline stored in the VLRs will not fit in that space.